olmobaldoni/ViolaJones/README.md

 - With regard to IOU = 0.35, both the 15-stage and 20-stage cascades improved.
 For the 20-stage cascade, only some of the detections that had previously been FP became TP.
 While in the 15-stage cascade, many FP became TP, and this combined with the higher number of detections resulted in a higher AP value as shown in the curve.

 - For IOU = 0.30 the same observations are valid, meaning that there are improvements for the 15-stage cascade because many readings that were previously FP are now TP.
 In the 20-stage cascade there was no progress by reducing the threshold further, because the ratio of TP to FP remained the same.

+- The different cascades show the same COCO metrics regardless of the IoU thresholds chosen.
+This is due to the fact that they are calculated separately from the PASCAL metrics.

 ***